Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

-To evaluate the adversarial examples in varying rooms, we chose three rooms of differing sizes: a lecture room with approximately $77$\,m$^2$, a meeting room with approximately $38$\,m$^2$\oldtext{, a small office with approximately $17$\,m$^2$}, and an office with approximately $31$\,m$^2$. \oldtext{The speaker and the microphone where placed in the room with at least $2.9$\,m (small office) and up to $3.7$\,m (large office) distance.} Layout plans of the rooms are shown in Appendix~\ref{app:rooms}, including positions of the speaker and microphone for all recording setups in this section and a measured reverberation time.
+To evaluate the adversarial examples in varying rooms, we chose three rooms of differing sizes: a lecture room with approximately $77$\,m$^2$, a meeting room with approximately $38$\,m$^2$, and an office with approximately $31$\,m$^2$.
+Layout plans of the rooms are shown in Appendix~\ref{app:rooms}, including positions of the speaker and microphone for all recording setups and the measured reverberation time.